bgoonz/docs-collection/github/codespaces/index.md

 title: GitHub Codespaces Documentation
 beta_product: true
 shortTitle: GitHub Codespaces
-intro: 'Create a codespace to start developing in a secure, configurable, and dedicated development environment that works how and where you want it to.'
+intro: "Create a codespace to start developing in a secure, configurable, and dedicated development environment that works how and where you want it to."
 introLinks:
   overview: /codespaces/overview
   quickstart: /codespaces/getting-started/quickstart